DanielLoRo31/Xamarin-Drivers-Application/README.md

  This drivers project uses an api created in .NET Core, and uploaded in Azure

 ### Database
- The attached script contains the database found in Azure
+ The attached script named "ScriptDB.sql" contains the database found in Azure